bitlabstudio/webfaction-django1.4-boilerplate/README.md

     cd yourproject
     git clone git://github.com/bitmazk/webfaction-django1.4-boilerplate.git src

-Now you can install some requirements that we need to run fabric.
-We also added some useful tools that will help you to develop and debug your project more efficiently.
-You should also install the requirements of the actual Django project.
-Please note that if you are on Linux and want to use gorun for continuous testing, you should uncomment a few lines in the first ``requirements.txt``:
+Now you can install the requirements for the project:

     cd src
-    pip install -r requirements.txt --upgrade
+    workon yourproject
     pip install -r website/webapps/django/myproject/requirements.txt --upgrade

 Next you need to copy ``fabric_settings.py.sample`` and modify it for your needs.